fadriqueat/ISC_FS/README.md

+## Notas
-API Tokens and org variables have been removed for obvious reasons Last update: 22/11/2023
+- API Tokens and org variables have been removed for obvious reasons.
+- Last update: 22/11/2023